Maximum-likelihood estimation of the Mat\'ern covariance structure of isotropic spatial random fields on finite, sampled grids: P R E L I M I N A R I E S

 whereby~$D_K(\kb)$ is the Dirichlet kernel, the suitably normalized discrete Fourier transform of the unit sampling operator.
 They simulated fields by incorporating the blurring but ignoring the correlation, that is, following their eqs~(12) and~(83), they approximated eq.~(\ref{specblur}) as

-Furthermore, they carried out the blurring computationally, and \textit{approximately}, via grid refinement, convolution, and subsampling.
+The blurred spectral density~$\Sbar\ofst\ofk$ is the convolution of the true spectral density~$\mcS\ofst\ofk$ with the Fej\'er kernel $\left|D_K(\kb-\kb')\right|^2$, which embodies the effects both of sampling and finite domain size, and reduces to the Dirac delta for continuous processes on infinite domains. \cite{Simons+2013} carried out the blurring \textit{approximately}, via grid refinement, convolution, and subsampling.

 \cite{Guillaumin+2022}, in contrast, in their Lemmata~1 and~2, showed how to \textit{exactly} incorporate the spectral blurring effect of applying arbitrary data windows \cite[see also][]{Fuentes2007}, including irregular boundaries and incomplete sampling, at a much reduced computational cost.
-We rewrite the discrete Fourier transform in eq.~(\ref{fourierH}) to incorporate an arbitrary unit-normalized data window, $w\ofx$, as follows:
+We rewrite the discrete Fourier transform in eq.~(\ref{fourierH}), which silently selected samples on the grid~$\xb$ but did not modify or weight them, to incorporate a non-constant, unit-normalized, data window, $w\ofx$, as follows:

 Using the definition in eq.~(\ref{covsep}), the sample variance of the windowed Fourier coefficients is

 following a change of variables and a change in the order of summation, noting that the first sum is over the separation grid